 Rejuvenates the Body

 Regular practice of yogic sleep helps the body enter deeper dimensions of healing and rejuvenation.
-During this state, bodily functions are minimal, metabolism slows down, and hormonal functions increase, giving your body the chance to repair and purge toxins from your system.
+During this state, bodily functions are minimal, metabolism slows, and hormonal activity increases, giving your body the chance to repair and purge toxins from your system.
 This process also helps you conserve energy, decreasing fatigue and rejuvenating the brain.

 Reduces Stress